MailSlurp C# Client

 Configure client

-Once your MailSlurp package is installed you can configure a client with your API Key.
+Once your MailSlurp package is installed you can import the package like so:

 using mailslurp.Api;